habitatnightclub/ripple-shot/README.md

 # Ripple Shot

-A [Dalamud](https://github.com/goatcorp/Dalamud) plugin for running Habitat Nightclub's Ripple Shot: a `/random` jackpot bar game.
-A bartender buys shots for players, the plugin watches chat for their rolls, detects wins automatically, and prepares (but never sends) the announcement and payout breakdown.
+A [Dalamud](https://github.com/goatcorp/Dalamud) plugin for running Habitat Nightclub's `/random` jackpot game from behind the bar.
+Players buy shots, the plugin watches chat for their rolls, detects wins automatically, and prepares (but never sends) the announcement and payout breakdown.

 ## What it does